Rhinostone/gina/README.md

 ```tty
 $ gina -b frontend prod
 ```
-NB.: `prod` is optiona here; if you don't add it, it will build for prod by default.
+NB.: `prod` is optional here; if you don't add it, it will build for prod by default.

 __Are you trying to restart after a crash ?__

 Gina uses 2 processes today: one master, one slave (it will change very soon).
 Once an excepion is thrown and the program crashes, one of the 2 process can remain in the tasks/processes list.
 This has been mostly observed for Windows users.

 - If you are on a POSIX OS, you should look for `gina`, then kill it !

 - If you are on a Windows, look for `node.exe` or  `Event I/O Handler`, then kill it !

 After this, try again to start, it should run better.